Scalable Casino Platform Architecture: A Practical Guide

 6) Back office services

-Real-time gameplay + session state (what most teams get wrong)
+Real-time gameplay and session state

 Fast path vs slow path diagram for casino systems showing real-time gameplay on low-latency servers versus slow-path session state stored in standard databases (game history and player profiles).